gtech-mulearn/IEEE-LAUNCHPAD/profiles/sumamashuhaib@mulearn.md

  #### Networking:
 - As a student, I am committed to building a strong network within the technology community and I plan to effectively use it to for upskilling my technical knowledge,to help my fellow guys by sharing tech knowledge and informations with me and also to create a strong bond with them.

-#### As a Top 100 Member:

-- Learn, Socialize and Grow together as a community to strive great things fir the future.
--
 #### Career Plan:

 - I am improving my skillset everyday whether it be by doing tasks in the workplace or by learning new things that comes to my path.